 How To Get Rid Of Flyaways

 It starts in the shower!
 Choosing the right hair care products suitable for your hair type is crucial.
 Get a silicone-based and hydrating leave-in conditioner to deal with frizz.
 It coats the hair fiber, making it less prone to static.
 If you have split ends and brittle hair, use a nourishing hair mask or leave-in treatment to prevent breakage.
 Hair serums also help minimize frizz and static hair, while a good hairspray prevents short hair strands from going astray.

 2. Avoid Combing With Plastic Hair Brush

 Plastic hair brushes are harsh on the strands and may cause breakage.
 They also encourage static.
-Hence, start using metal or natural bristle brushes and combs to prevent hair breakage and flyaways.
+Hence, start using natural bristle brushes and combs to prevent hair breakage and flyaways.

 Tip: Always use a serum when combing.
 It reduces tangles, softens the hair, and keeps it smooth, glossy, and manageable.

 3. Use A Microfiber Towel To Dry Your Hair